singhbhupindertomar/AspireDummyRestAPI/README.md

 - Customer operations
   ![image](https://github.com/user-attachments/assets/7e0d5a0d-3585-4697-bf07-7af82ab12227)

-2. API uses SQL as database which is hosted on AWS.
+2. API uses SQL as a database which is hosted on AWS.
    - 3 Database tables are added as of now
    - **Users**
    -